When it comes to wolf vs. Husky differences, sometimes there can be slight.

 Still, this is a good explanation for why the two look so similar in appearance.

-The Siberian Husky, as you may have guessed, is native to Siberia.
+The Siberian Husky, as you may have guessed, is native to Siberia in Russia.
 The breed was originally developed by the Chukchi people and was commonly used to aid in hunting, as well as for pulling sleds.

 Huskies were the perfect breed for the harsh climates of the Siberian Arctic and were able to pull large loads across long distances.
 During this time, Huskies were highly valued by the Chukchi people.